aerospike-community/aerospike-time-series-client/README.md

 The Time Series API ships with a benchmarking tool.
 Three modes of operation are provided - real time insert, batch insert and query.

-To make use of the benchmarked, download this repository and run `mvn assembly:single` to compile.
+To make use of the benchmarker, download **this** repository and run `mvn assembly:single` to compile.
 Java 8+ and maven are required.

 ```bash
 git clone https://github.com/aerospike-examples/aerospike-time-series-client.git